AiimiLtd/de-ai-onboarding/README.md

 In addition, all aiimi employees are enrolled to the Aiimi Leadership Training Program (ALTP), which will help develop you further as a consultant at aiimi.

+Note that '00 Resources' contains *at a glance* documents which should help you during client engagements.
+Use these when you need quick inspiration.

+The rest of the curricula is in its suggested order.

 -------------

 Onboarding curriculum:

+* **00 Resources**
+    * Checklists
+    * Use Cases and Suggested Solutions

 * **01 Orientation**:
     * Company values